Speech by HIH Nadine Sultana

 The

 deepest form of spirituality of H.M.
-Sultan Abdulhamit II, came forth when the
+Sultan Abdulhamit II, came forth

-Sultan sacrificed His Sultanate, without a moment of hesitation, when he
+Sultan sacrificed His Sultanate, without a moment of hesitation, when

 believed, that it would accomplish the security, and orderliness of the